 Science communication plays an integral role in one’s scientific career.
 Being able to effectively disseminate research findings within the community and to consider collective opinions in prioritising research needs is an important attribute of scientific maturity.
-In keeping with its mandate to empower future leaders of Indian science, the India Alliance periodically conducts one-day (SciComm101) and two-day (SciComm Hyderabad) science communication workshops throughout the year.
+In keeping with its mandate to empower future leaders of Indian science, the India Alliance periodically conducts one-day SciComm101 workshops throughout the year.
 To keep the modules interactive, focused and productive, the number of students trained at each workshop is limited.

-These two-day workshops are a unique opportunity for PhD students, Postdoc scholars and Clinical researchers to receive training in written and oral communication skills.
-These workshops will also provide an opportunity to these young researchers to discuss various issues pertaining to their research career including mentorship, career planning and ethical aspects of scientific and medical research.
+These two-day workshops are a unique opportunity for PhD students, Postdocs and Clinical researchers to receive training in written and oral communication skills.
+These workshops also provide an opportunity to these young researchers to discuss various issues pertaining to their research career including mentorship, career planning and ethical aspects of scientific and medical research.
 The workshops aim at skill as well as perspective building for the most aspiring young researchers by bringing young scientists and senior mentors together to provide a platform for discussion and learning.
 The call for application for these workshops are announced on India Alliance’s website annually.
 Only 1-2 workshops are organised in a year and accommodate 40 participants.

 How should authorship on a paper be decided?
 Is plagiarism accepted in some cases?
 Why should I bother with animal ethical clearance?
 What is conflict of interest?

 These are some of the questions that are explored in this module along with many other circumstances typically faced in a scientific career through examples and discussions.
 This module is to enable the participants to be better informed on how the ethical choices they make can shape their career.

 This session covers important tips on various aspects of oral presentation through creative hands-on exercises.
 How to prepare the message of a presentation, appear confident while presenting, speak articulately and engage the audience are some of the topics covered in this session.